Susan Wright (murderer): Appeal

 In 2005, the Fourteenth Court of Appeals of Texas in Houston upheld Susan Wright's conviction.

 With a re-appeal in 2008, a new witness, Misty McMichael, the wife of former NFL Super Bowl champion Steve McMichael and ex-fiancée of Jeff Wright, came forward to tell her story of how she endured abuse and violence during her four-year relationship with Jeff Wright.

 In 2009, the Texas Court of Criminal Appeals granted Wright a new sentencing hearing, after determining that Wright's "counsel rendered ineffective assistance during the punishment phase of trial" in 2004.

 On November 20, 2010, Wright had her sentence reduced to 20 years in prison, five years less than her original sentence.
 Wright was first eligible for parole on February 28, 2014, at the age of 38.
 She was denied parole on June 12, 2014, and again on July 24, 2017.
 Wright was approved for parole on July 2, 2020.

 On Wednesday, December 30, 2020, Wright was released on parole at the age of 44.

+Hit & run charge

+On April 30, 2026, Wright - who now goes by her maiden name Wyche - was arrested for a hit-and-run crash in Harris County.
+The charging document is sparse on details, and did not immediately indicate the seriousness of the crash, but court records state that the damage to the other vehicle was at least $200.